Singapore has earned its reputation as one of the best shopping destinations in the world.

-With its sleek architecture, bustling location, and high-end brands, Paragon Shopping Centre gives you the best in luxury shopping.
+With its sleek architecture, central location, and high-end brands, Paragon Shopping Centre gives you the best in luxury shopping.

 What should you do at Paragon Shopping Centre?

-- Shop –Paragon Shopping Center has some of the best selections of shops.
-In addition to clothing, you’ll find jewelry, furniture, books, and more.
+- Shop –Paragon Shopping Center has some of the best shops on offer.
+In addition to clothing, you’ll find jewelry, furniture, and books.

 - See some art – White Space Art Asia displays works of Chinese ink and focuses on the stories behind this age-old art form.
 Meanwhile, Lumas Gallery showcases various pieces of contemporary photography.

 - Visit one of Asia’s best beauty spas – Paragon Shopping Centre is home to Porcelain, an extremely popular skincare brand in Asia.
-The brand has been crowned the “Best Beauty Spa in Asia” by the World Luxury Spa Awards.
-Take advantage of this chance to get a facial treatment from some of the best aestheticians around.
+The World Luxury Spa Awards crowned this brand as the “Best Beauty Spa in Asia”.
+You can get a facial treatment from some of the best aestheticians around.

 6. 313 Somerset

-Another one of Orchard Road’s famous shopping centers, 313 Somerset offers visitors the best in fashion, jewelry, and lifestyle products.
+313 Somerset is another one of Orchard Road’s famous shopping center offering visitors the best in fashion, jewelry, and lifestyle products.